BlueBrain/MorphIO/README.md

 <https://bbpteam.epfl.ch/project/issues/browse/NSETM-458>

 ## Usage
-When possible both APIs will try to use the class and function names.
+When possible both APIs will try to use the same class and function names.
-Here are a examples on how to use the various APIs.
+Here are examples of how to use the various APIs.

 ### Immutable C++